Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 The Slack Community for their ever present knowledge.

-@Lucyjpjones for suggesting an update for the subject line of the contact form.
+@Lucyjpjones from the Slack community for suggesting an update for the subject line of the contact form when the project was posted in peer-code-review.

 @JimLynx_lead & @anna_ci for creating some great informative content especially the MS1 Planning Call and the Git Basics Call and the How to Approach Writing Your README File webinar.